gpiemont/laptop-mode-tools/README.md

  If you've got just one performance level on your card, you shouldn't be needing this module at all.
  Set the *_COMMANDS parameter to reasonable values, or in order to fit your needs.

-Enabling the card power management:
+Enabling the card power management
 ===============

  Restart laptop-mode when the module is configured: